 - Concatenated GSKs, a concatenated CRAC files containing Critical Network Elements, Critical Outages, and Remedial Actions and additional constraint (maximum value of TTCtotal); - TTCtotal; - Limiting elements of TTCtotal (Critical Network Elements and Critical Outages).
-In case the calculation stops to an import level equal to the additional constraint, there is no limiting element (the reason of limiting TTCtotal is the additional constraint itself), otherwise limiting elements always exist; - Results of security analysis with preventive and curative Remedial Actions.
+In case the calculation stops to an import level equal to the additional constraint, there is no limiting element (the reason of limiting TTCtotal is the additional constraint itself), otherwise limiting elements always exist.
+The calculation could stop also due to non-enough margin inside the Italian GSK; - Results of security analysis with preventive and curative Remedial Actions.